Md-Mahir-Asef/todo-app/README.md

 # 📝 Todo App

 A full-stack Todo application built using modern technologies like TypeScript, Vite, React, Node.js, Docker, Prisma, and PostgreSQL.
+Todo App lets you manage you tasks (Create, View, Update and Delete) with a user friendly UI.
+It is fully containerized so it is easy to diploy.
+It follows basic security principles.
+It manages user authentication by it self.
+It persists log in with JWT.
+It does clear and verbose logging in the server side so it is easy to debug

 ---